braze-inc/braze-docs/_docs/_contributing/bdocs.md

 ### `redirects`

 This command checks if any new redirects have been added to [`broken_redirect_list.js`](https://github.com/braze-inc/braze-docs/blob/develop/assets/js/broken_redirect_list.js), then lists all of the old URLs using a base URL of your choice.
+For more general information, see [Redirecting URLs]({{site.baseurl}}/contributing/content_management/redirecting_urls).

 {% alert tip %}
 If you're using VS Code, hold **CMD** while right-clicking a link to open it in your default browser.
 Because these are the old links, they should all redirect to the new URL specified in the redirect file.
 If it doesn't, there's an issue with the redirect.